PhillipDiCarlo/VRCVerify/README.md

 - **VRChat API Integration:**
   Uses the `vrchatapi` library to interact with VRChat’s API.
 The online checker handles VRChat login, including two-factor authentication by checking the inbox of a Gmail account via IMAP.

+- **Caching and Rate Control:**
+  Both the bot and the checker use small TTL caches to avoid duplicate external requests and configurable concurrency limits on REST calls.

+---

+## Slash commands

+- `/vrcverify` – User entry point.
+Guides through entering a VRChat user ID/profile URL and verifying by adding a one-time code to the VRChat bio.
+Re-check flow is supported without a new code when applicable.
+- `/vrcverify_setup` – Admin-only.
+Sets the role assigned to verified users and an optional role to remove once verification succeeds.
+- `/vrcverify_instructions` – Admin-only.
+Posts a localized instruction embed with interactive buttons to begin verification and (optionally) update nickname.
+- `/vrcverify_settings` – Admin-only.
+Opens a paged settings UI with:
+  - Auto nickname change (on successful verification, set Discord nickname to VRChat display name).
+  - Instructions language (server-wide locale).
+  - Auto-verify new members (attempt verification or initiate the flow when a member joins).
+- `/vrcverify_support` – Anyone.
+Sends help/support information.
+- `/vrcverify_subscription` – Admin-only.
+Shows subscription info to unlock premium features.

 ---